Alcohol in New Zealand: Early history

 "We also began to brew beer from the branches or leaves of a tree, which much resembles the American black-spruce.
 From the knowledge I had of this tree, and the similarity it bore to the spruce, I judged that, with the addition of inspissated juice of wort and molasses, it would make a very wholesome beer, and supply the want of vegetables, which this place did not afford; and the event proved that I was not mistaken."

 Wine making and viticulture date to the pre-colonial era.
 British Resident and keen oenologist James Busby was, as early as 1836, attempting to produce wine at his land in Waitangi.
 In 1851 New Zealand's oldest existing vineyard was established by French Roman Catholic missionaries at Mission Estate Winery in Hawke's Bay.
-Due to economic (the importance of animal agriculture and the protein export industry), legislative (prohibition and the temperance) and cultural factors (the overwhelming predominance of beer and spirit drinking amongst British settlers), wine was for many years a marginal activity in terms of economic importance.
+Due to economic (the importance of animal agriculture and the protein export industry), legislative (the strength of prohibition and temperance movements), and cultural factors (the overwhelming predominance of beer and spirit drinking amongst British settlers), wine was for many years a marginal activity in terms of economic importance.
 Dalmatian immigrants arriving in New Zealand at the end of the nineteenth and beginning of the twentieth century brought with them viticultural knowledge and planted vineyards in West and North Auckland.
 Typically, their vineyards produced sherry and port for the palates of New Zealanders of the time, and table wine for their own community.

 The three factors that held back the development of the industry simultaneously underwent subtle but historic changes in the late 1960s and early 1970s.
 In 1973, Britain entered the European Economic Community, which required the ending of historic trade terms for New Zealand meat and dairy products.
 This led ultimately to a dramatic restructuring of the agricultural economy.
 Before this restructuring was fully implemented, diversification away from traditional protein products to products with potentially higher economic returns was explored.
 Vines, which produce best in low moisture and low soil fertility environments, were seen as suitable for areas that had previously been marginal pasture.
 The end of the 1960s saw the end of the New Zealand institution of the "six o'clock swill", where pubs were open for only an hour after the end of the working day and closed all Sunday.
 The same legislative reform saw the introduction of BYO (bring your own) licences for restaurants.

-Finally, the late 1960s and early 1970s noted the rise of the "overseas experience," where young New Zealanders travelled and lived and worked overseas, predominantly in Europe.
+Finally, the late 1960s and early 1970s noted the rise of the "overseas experience", where young New Zealanders travelled and lived and worked overseas, predominantly in Europe.
 As a cultural phenomenon, the overseas experience predates the rise of New Zealand's premium wine industry, but by the 1960s a distinctly New Zealand identity had developed and the passenger jet made the overseas experience possible for large numbers of New Zealanders who experienced first-hand the premium wine cultures of Europe.